trailofbits/indurative/README.md

-# Indurative
+## What is Indurative? (short version)

-Indurative is a project to explore automatically deriving [authenticated](https://www.cs.umd.edu/~mwh/papers/gpads.pdf) semantics for working with common data structures with [`DerivingVia`](https://www.kosmikus.org/DerivingVia/deriving-via-paper.pdf).
+Indurative is a project designed to allow programmers to treat many Haskell containers as [authenticated](https://www.cs.umd.edu/~mwh/papers/gpads.pdf) data structures.
+This means that they can delegate custody to a third party, then cryptographically verify all reads and writes performed by that third party are licit.
-Right now, it works (somewhat inefficiently) for any `FoldableWithIndex` with `Binary` keys and values.
+Right now, it works (somewhat inefficiently) for most common containers.

 Note that this is new, untested cryptographic code, and you probably shouldn't rely on it right now.

-## OK, but what does that mean.
+## What is Indurative? (slightly longer version)

 Indurative allows you to treat almost any indexed data structure as an authenticated data structure using its natural indexing scheme.
 This means that you can simply take your existing Haskell code and add trustless third party data custody without any new data structures or cryptographic logic (among other things).